capwin3/UoS/README.md

 5. Please ensure you have installed the required Python libraries (Pandas, Numpy, Dash, Plotly, Keras, Sklearn, Pmdarima, Fastai, statistics)
 6. Open Jupyter notebook and click the StockAnalysis.ipynb to open
 7. If you wish to load data from local machine, search "https://raw.githubusercontent.com/capwin3/UoS/main/xxx.csv" and replace the entire sting with the csv file name only.
-8. Once the source code is open, click on Kernel and select 'Restart and Run All'
+8. Once you open the source code, click on Kernel and select 'Restart and Run All'
 9. Click on the link at the bottom or type https://127.0.0.1:8080 on your browser to access
 10. If port 8080 is not available, follow to Step 6 and search app.run_server(debug=True, use_reloader=False, port = 8080), change to port number and Restart